davidgardner11/cf-se-demo/README.md

+For this to work, you will need to VPN into the se-demo cf cluster You will also need to set the cluster's app manager password in the gradle.properties file within this folder

 1.)
 Push v1 of demo app: ./gradlew cfDeploy -Pv1
 2.)
 Make note of deployed app's route
 3.)
 Generate generic/public route for demo app: ./gradlew cfSwapDeployed